WalgreensPostgraduate Year 1 Residency Program, Boston

 Clinical: The clinical component will be completed in the following mandatory year-long rotations: community, ambulatory, Walgreens specialty, and teaching.
 The resident will rotate through these sites on a week to week basis in order to achieve the goals set forth by the accreditation standards.

-Walgreens Specialty: The resident will have the opportunity to develop their specialty role as a pharmacist as well.
-They will spend time with the specialty manager, as well as spend time with the Area Healthcare Supervisor at Walgreens to understand the details of pharmacy operations.
+Walgreens Specialty: The resident will have the opportunity to develop their role as a specialty pharmacist as well.
+They will spend time with the specialty manager and the Area Specialty Supervisor at Walgreens to understand the details of pharmacy operations.

 Management / Leadership: The resident will have opportunities to become involved with both State and National pharmacy associations.
 They will have the opportunity to attend Massachusetts Pharmacy Board meetings, attend local and national pharmacy meetings, as well as assist in legislative endeavors to further the practice of pharmacy.